stephanmoschinsky/stephanmoschinsky/README.md

 Operator-led market entry and execution frameworks for Germany / DACH.

-I work with founders, CEOs, and leadership teams who already have traction — and need their market entry or business unit execution to actually work.
+I work with founders, CEOs, and leadership teams with proven traction — either in their core business or in adjacent markets — who need their market entry or business unit execution to actually work.

 This GitHub profile contains **execution-first frameworks** based on real operating experience, not theory or consulting models.